ElectricityAuthority/gdx_grabber/README.md

 This is the gdx_grab class.
 Used to connect and download, and save daily vSPD market data in New Zealand.

-We can use this on ad adhoc basis to download and unpack archive files:
+Used on an adhoc basis, to download and unpack archive files, or daily via crontab/scheduler of your choice:

 For example: